ASH: Archaic Sealed Heat: Music

 The game's music was composed and arranged by Hitoshi Sakimoto and Masaharu Iwata through Sakimoto's studio Basiscape.
 Sakimoto also acted as music producer.
 An additional track was composed by Isao Kasai of Racjin.
 Basiscape was invited onto the project by Sakaguchi, who was a longtime fan of Sakimoto's work.
-Sakaguchi provided Sakaguchi and Iwata with story materials and art assets as inspiration for the music.
+Sakaguchi provided Sakimoto and Iwata with story materials and art assets as inspiration for the music.
 It was Sakimoto's first work for the DS, and necessitated compressing his tracks to fit into the hardware.
 Iwata described the project as a challenging one, with his primary concern being to match the game's setting and create an "organic" feeling in the music.
 Due to the DS's sound limitations, he compared the work on the soundtrack to his time composing for the Super Famicom.
-The main theme, which formed a leitmotif in several tracks including the main battle theme, was written by represent Aisya.
+The main theme, which formed a leitmotif in several tracks including the main battle theme, was written to represent Aisya.

 A two-disc soundtrack album, ASH (Archaic Sealed Heat) Original Soundtrack, was published by Aniplex on October 25, 2007.
 The album included all the original uncompressed tracks across the first and second discs, then the second disc included the shortened MIDI versions of tracks used in-game.

 Release

 Sakaguchi confirmed that Mistwalker was working on a DS title in February 2005, with its official title being announced in October of that year.
 It was the third of four projects announced by the company during 2005 alongside Blue Dragon, Lost Odyssey and Cry On.
 It was planned as Mistwalker's second released project, coming between Blue Dragon and Lost Odyssey.
 The title referenced the magical flames sealed away in ancient times.
 When referring to the game, Sakaguchi asked that it be referred to by its acronym ASH rather than its full title.
 During its promotion, Sakaguchi revealed that he and the game's publisher Nintendo had discussed the game being the first in a "Team Tactics" series for the DS.

 ASH was released in Japan on October 4, 2007.
 An audio drama by the game's voice cast was published by Aniplex on CD on November 21 of that year.
 It was also supplemented by two companion books; a Complete Guide published by Enterbrain on December 6, and Setting & Art Book published by SoftBank Creative and featuring character illustrations and developer interviews.

 While an ESRB rating for the game was found, and English voice actors were apparently being hired by Nintendo of America, ASH: Archaic Sealed Heat remains exclusive to Japan.
 Posited reasons include a lack of success in Japan, and the large size of its DS cartridge.
 In an interview about the Nintendo DSi, associate public relations manager David Young said that the decision not to release ASH outside Japan lay with Nintendo.
 A fan translation exists, but is noted for its flawed writing.
-Aisya was later included as a Spirit character in the 2018 crossover fighting game Super Smash Bros.
+Aisya was later included as a Spirit in Super Smash Bros.
 Ultimate.